 How it actually gets to you when you are a shopper, well, who cares, as long as it does get there.

-There is a commonly held belief that people who shop online are always bargain hunters.
+There’s a commonly held belief that people who shop online are always bargain hunters.
 They like the ability to compare prices across multiple retailers and pick the best price.
-And yes, so sales promotion on pricing is something you should consider for online shopping.

 But while we do know this happens online, it’s happens a lot less than you think it would.

-And because there are SO many online retailers, it would be impossible to cover all of them.
+And because there are SO many online retailers, it would be impossible to research prices on all of them.
 That’s why range aggregator sites like Amazon, E-Bay and Google Shopping are so popular with those who do like to shop on price.
 They make the price comparison more convenient when they put everything in the one comparable place online.

 So, if you are the owner of a shiny new online store, those are really the three opportunities to consider.

 How will your store deliver a product to consumers that makes their lives easier and more convenient?
 And if you have set up your online store functions and systems to be relatively automated, you’re already well on the way to this goal.

 You need to consider the range you offer.

 But online, it should be EVERYTHING you can possibly supply that’ll meet the needs of your target audience. .